demisto/content/Packs/URLHaus/Integrations/URLHaus/README.md

 URLhaus has the goal of sharing malicious URLs that are being used for malware distribution.
-This integration was integrated and tested with version v1 of URLhaus
+This integration was integrated and tested with version xx of URLhaus

 ## Configure URLhaus on Cortex XSOAR